tytydraco/yessleep/out/How_I_gave_birth_to_my_shadow_and_why_its_a_complicated_relationship.md

 "A bit.
 But it’s all getting out of hand now" -  he shook his head sadly - "So let’s get it back there.
 And you - back to your country, before you attract more of your kind."

-"My kind?" - grandma said it calmly, but I saw her eyes narrowing.
+"My kind?" - Granny said it calmly, but I saw her eyes narrowing.

 "Let’s just send the right signal, shall we?
 We don’t want anyone hurt, do we now?
 Like your little ones…"